chenyi-edward/chenyi-edward.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am Dr. Yi Chen, an Assistant Professor at the [School of Business and Management](http://www.sbm.shisu.edu.cn/) at [Shanghai International Studies University (SISU)](http://www.shisu.edu.cn).
+I am Dr. Yi Chen, an Assistant Professor at the [School of Business and Management](http://www.sbm.shisu.edu.cn/) in [Shanghai International Studies University (SISU)](http://www.shisu.edu.cn).

 My research sits at the dynamic intersection of Information Systems (IS), Organizational Behavior, and Data Science.
 I am driven by a passion to understand the intricate—and often counter-intuitive—ways that online interactions, digital platforms, social networks, and emerging technologies redefine individual behavior and corporate strategy.